 In logistics, accuracy and visibility are everything.
 Whether you’re a shipper, carrier, or broker, knowing what a pro number is in shipping helps you stay in control of your freight from pickup to delivery.
-This unique identifier ensures every shipment moves through the supply chain seamlessly, reducing delays and confusion.

 What Is a Pro Number in Shipping?